joaquinrovira/FaaS/API_DOCS/functions/post.md

 **Data constraints**

 The body of the `POST` request must be the source code of the function.
-Any content-type allowed.
+Any content-type and async functions are allowed.

 *Example body:*
 ```